Norrskog/aliexpress_web/src/index.md

 - Confirm receipt, when you receive the order.

 - Track the order.
-Here you can copy a track number that you can later use on a delivery service website to track where your order is.
+Here you can copy a tracking number that you can later use on a delivery service website to track where your order is.

 - Get help with your order from the support team or from a seller.